Palanii1/alx-low_level_programming/0x02-functions_nested_loops/README.md

 program 10 is a function that prints the 9 times table, starting with 0 program 11 is a function that adds two integers and returns the result. program 12 is function that prints all natural numbers from n to 98, followed by a new line.
 Numbers must be separated by a comma, followed by a space and printed in order.
 The first printed number should be the number passed to your function.
-The last printed number should be 98
+The last printed number should be 98 program 13 prints the n times table, starting with 0. program 14 computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line. program 15 prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line. program 16 write a program that finds and prints the sum of the even-valued terms, n the Fibonacci sequence whose values do not exceed 4,000,000 followed by a new line. program 17 finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line